ecchol/Oracle/ECC/query/enduserpersonalization/enduserpersonalization.md

 3. You will see the "Account Analysis" dashboard and within the "Account Analysis" dashboard you can see the "Period activities by Period name" Trellis chart.
 Replace the existing period name with "Jun-23".
         ![Personalize dashboard](../images/r6z.png "Personalize dashboard")
+4. We will explore "Expenses" by clicking on Account type as expenses, in the "Period activities" chart
         ![Personalize dashboard](../images/fg1.png "Personalize dashboard")

-4. We will explore "Expenses" by drilling down on expenses
+4. Let's explore "Employee expenses" category
         ![Personalize dashboard](../images/fg2.png "Personalize dashboard")

-5. Let's explore "Employee expenses" category
         ![Personalize dashboard](../images/fg30.png "Personalize dashboard")
 6. The highest employee expense account, is "Meals", which is rather odd.
 Let's explore it further.
         ![Personalize dashboard](../images/fg4.png "Personalize dashboard")